Nurse Clinic COVID-19 antibody testing service

 Service only available in England and Wales due to current regulations.

 The service involves collecting a blood sample to perform a test to see if you have Coronavirus (SARS-COV-2) antibodies.
 The blood sample will be taken by one of our trained nurses via a venous blood draw.
 This means that we will collect a small sample of blood from one of your veins.
 The sample is then sent to a certified medical lab to be tested.
 Your results will be analysed by one of our Superdrug Online Doctors who will give you your results via the Superdrug Online Doctor platform.

 This is not a PCR test to check if you have the COVID-19 Virus.
 The results of this test will not come with a Fit-to-travel or certificate of negative results.

 How accurate are the results?

 The COVID-19 antibody test is performed by Online Doctor’s partner lab, The Doctors Laboratory (TDL).
 TDL is a UK accredited medical lab who are responsible for performing the test and ensuring its accuracy.
-TDL is currently reporting a sensitivity of 97.5% and specificity of 100% for the venous sampling test.
+TDL is currently reporting a sensitivity of 100% and a specificity of 99.8%.

 This means that:

 - In a group of 1000 people who have antibodies to coronavirus in their blood, the test will identify 1000 of them as being positive correctly.

 - In a group of 1000 people who do not have antibodies, this test will report a negative result in 998 of those people.
 This means that out of every 1000 cases two may be told they have antibodies when they do not